Arnold: A multi-task, multi-embodiment muscle transformer policy: Discussion

 \section{Discussion}

-We introduced Arnold, a generalist policy for musculoskeletal motor control.
-Our results show that a single monolithic agent can achieve expert-level performance across diverse tasks involving different body parts, objects, and objectives with a sensorimotor vocabulary.
-This required adapting behavior cloning, self-distillation and carefully designing a multi-task learning framework.
+We introduced Arnold, a multi-task, multi-embodiment policy for musculoskeletal motor control.
+A single agent achieved expert or super-expert performance across diverse tasks involving different body parts, objects, and objectives.
+This versatility rested on four key components: a compositional \emph{sensorimotor vocabulary}, on-policy behavior cloning, self-distillation, and the careful design of a multi-task learning framework.
+In the following paragraphs, we situate Arnold within the broader landscape of research on muscle-based control, multi-task learning, and transformer architectures, and we discuss the potential implications about biological motor control.